ctranstrum/chuck/BUILD.md

 ## Good luck

-I was able to successfully build v1.2 of my board, though I think I want to make changes to it, so I don't want to write a build guide using photos of an unfinished product, but if you want to build it yourself
+I was able to successfully build v1.2 of my board, though I have since made changes for v1.3, so I don't want to write a build guide using photos of an unfinished product, but if you want to build it yourself